Zeden19/smash-mapping-2.0/ideas.md

 # Features
 • Special animation if a tournament has a top 100 player (and maybe more animations if tournament has numerous top 100 players) (use math)
-• More games, like overwatch, league of legends, fortnite (and changee the name up at that point)
 • Paid advertising (either like a board at the top that shows tournaments, and/or special icon animation)
 • Account system (useful to get this set up now rather than later) (apply benifits)
 • get that stupid domain fixed (smashmapping.com)
-• Special icons for certified majors
 • Schedules for big tournaments (maybe even a list of the big tournaments on the map)
 • Animation for special marker (event listener for when marker is "on screen"?)
 • Different markers for different games